Prelude

 We are driving through the Yucatan and caves are all around us.
 It isn’t far from a highway to a town road, then onto an uneven and narrow dirt road.
 Here, on this dirt road, it is as though we have passed an invisible line where the path forward becomes impenetrable to our eyes.
 It is thick with greenery and alive with the sounds of birds and insects.

 Stepping out of the truck, we are bathed in these sounds.
-I’m wearing a rash guard to protect myself from the sun, but it does little to protect me against the jungle’s life forms.
+I’m wearing a rash guard to protect myself from the sun, but it does little to protect me against the jungle’s insects.

 In the jungle our excitement is punctuated by bug bites.
 We hope to move our gear quickly from the truck to the edge of the cenote.
 We succumb to bug bites, accepting that they are part of our admission into the jungle.